Hexton09/ZoltRooms/README.md

 ````
 sudo vite --host 0.0.0.0 --port 80
 ````
-* Open the ip of the instance to see the application running
+* Open the public ip of the instance to see the application running
 * If you want you can attach various other services on top to it

 # Here's what i used for deployment